 Foster Care / Adoption Eligibility

 Age requirements are flexible, as long as you are a healthy adult with the energy and desire to care for a child.
 You do not have to own your home, as long as your rental home is safe and large enough to accommodate your family.
-You do not have to be wealthy to be a foster parent, but your income must be adequate to provide for the basic needs of your family.
+You do not have to be wealthy to be a resource family, but your income must be adequate to provide for the basic needs of your family.

 Resource Parent Training- 18 Hours